TheDizzler/DXTKGui-Test-Project/README.md

 ## Known issues:
 >- After transitioning to full screen mode the next mouse press (but not click!) is some how vaporized...
+>- One remaining refcount on "default gui spritesheet.dds" is from the mouse which will not get destroyed until after GameEngine, so it should be fine.